 Financial planning is all about sharing a vision of your future and working out a way to best achieve this.
 Don’t forget this!

 - Broadly speaking, what areas of financial planning do you cover?

 - Are you independent to restricted?
 Are you independent to restricted?
 Independent advisers will have the whole of the market available to them while a restricted adviser may only have certain areas or products to work with.
 Ensuring you are speaking to someone who will provide holistic financial advice, based on your overall position is the key thing here.
 This goes for both independent and restricted advisors.

-- What qualifications do you have? – having or working towards Chartered or CFP designations demonstrates the advisers desire develop.
-It should also provide a wider scope of areas that are able to help you with.
-It’s therefore a reasonable suggestion to ensure any potential adviser has more than just the basic diploma.
+- What qualifications do you have? – having or working towards Chartered or CFP designations demonstrates the adviser’s desire to develop.
+It should also provide a wider scope of areas that are able to help you.
+It’s therefore a reasonable suggestion to ensure any potential adviser has more than just a basic diploma.